alan-turing-institute/AutisticaCitizenScience/README.md

 [![Watch the video](https://img.youtube.com/vi/p9tfhgVUuQE/maxresdefault.jpg)](https://youtu.be/p9tfhgVUuQE)
 *This short video introduces the goals of the Citizen Science project.*

-**The purpose of this study is to co-design and build a framework for ethical, participatory, citizen science.**
+**The purpose of this study is to co-design and co-produce a framework for ethical, participatory, citizen science.**
 We cannot build this tool without the input of a diverse community of autistic people and their relatives and carers.
 We also welcome open source developers to help us build this platform.
 The first phase of this project is to **co-design the online platform by identifying priorities and requirements from our community members**.